orbeon/orbeon-forms-doc/xforms/xbl/javascript.md

 `instanceForControl()` gets or creates the instance of the JavaScript class associated with the current component.
 It creates class instances as necessary, keeping track of existing instances and maintaining a 1-to-1 mapping between instances of the XBL component in the form and instances of your JavaScript class.

 __WARNING: You should use this only to call your own methods.
 Do not use this to call the `init()`, `destroy()`, or other lifecycle methods documented in this page.__

+Note that a component can be created on the server, and receive the `xforms-enabled` event, but its HTML/JavaScript representation might not be visible and in fact there might not be any markup yet available for that control.
+This is the case, for example, for hidden switch cases, which is the construct used for hidden wizard pages.
+Therefore, use [`xxforms-visible`](/xforms/events-extensions-events.md#xxforms-visible) and [`xxforms-hidden`](/xforms/events-extensions-events.md#xxforms-hidden) instead of `xforms-enabled`/`xforms-disabled` in conjunction with `instanceForControl()`.

 ### With Orbeon Forms 4.10 and earlier